natgo/wt-wiki-scraper/wikitext-transpiled/ground/KV-1S.md

 <!-- ''In the description, the first part should be about the history of the creation and combat usage of the vehicle, as well as its key features.
 In the second part, tell the reader about the ground vehicle in the game.
 Insert a screenshot of the vehicle, so that if the novice player does not remember the vehicle by name, he will immediately understand what kind of vehicle the article is talking about.'' -->
 The '''{{Specs|name}}''' is a rank {{Specs|rank}} Soviet heavy tank {{Battle-rating}}.
 It was introduced in [[Update 1.57 "Battle March"]].
 A lightened KV-1 made to improve its manoeuvrability, the KV-1S has less overall armour than the original design but keeps its same lethality with improved speed.

-Compared to the KV-1 L-11, side and rear armour are decreased to 60 mm, lightening the vehicle and increasing its speed to maximum 43 kph.
+Compared to the KV-1 L-11, side and rear armour are decreased to 60 mm, lightening the vehicle and increasing its speed to maximum 43 km/h.
 A new turret was installed, presenting a smaller profile, thicker armour, and better angling all around.
 The armament is also changed to the ZIS-5, the equivalent of its [[KV-1 (ZiS-5)|successor]] and the [[T-34 (1941)|T-34]]'s F-34 guns.

 == General info ==
 === Survivability and armour ===